apoapse1/Librum-for-Skyrim-VR/source/1_Installation.rst

 #.
 Install the Wabbajack desktop client from `here <https://github.com/wabbajack-tools/wabbajack/releases>`_.
 #.
 Navigate to Librum under the *Browse for Modlists* tab.
 #.
 Install Librum to a new folder outside of ``Program Files`` using Wabbajack.
 #.
-When it has finished intalling (which can take a while depending on your internet), copy the files ``Game Folder Files`` folder to your Skyrim VR or SE directory.
-#.
 Start a new game, and wait until a pop-up notifies you that all the mods are active and the MCM has been set properly.